Lighting in hospitals, health care facilities

 Pre-engineered rooftop ventilator models RV-110 and RVE-180 with energy recovery offer capacities up to 18,000 cfm, up to 70 tons of packaged cooling and 1200 mbh indirect gas-fired heating.

 This session examines data produced since implementation, including lessons learned, efficiencies gained and a look into the City's more ambitious goals.

 AHU component makeup, combined heat and power systems, female engineers as leaders, the 2019 HVAC & Building Automation Systems Study, and developing hyperscale data centers were Consulting-Specifying Engineer's five most clicked articles from last week, March 8-14.
 Were you out last week?
 You can catch up here.

-This week Morrissey Goodale reported four deals in the U.S. and one international deal involving companies from Germany and the United Kingdom.
+This week Morrissey Goodale reported five deals in the U.S. and three international deals involving companies from Belgium and the United Kingdom.

 Recently Neil Churman, Director at 7 Mile Advisors, sat down with the Environmental Business Journal to answer their questions regarding 2018 M&A trends.

 This session examines current and proposed outcomebased code provisions (including recent guidance from the NIBS) and how Cx providers and others focused on energy performance can assist building owners in achieving goals.